qiutang98/flower/readme.md

 ​	Flower engine is a vulkan starter friendly render engine.

-​	Too keep simple, i delete some complex code like animate/serialization etc, and rewrite this version code, to keep engine code clean and easy to understand.
+​	To keep simple, i delete some complex code like animate/serialization etc, and rewrite this version code, to keep engine code clean and easy to understand.

 ​	There is not too much warping, so every beginner can easy to find out how it work.